code-423n4/2023-02-ethos-findings/data/Co0nan-Q.md

-Total of 30 issue either Low or NC.
+Total of 33 issue Low and NC.
 ---------
 1 - delete doesn’t delete mapping in struct